BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Sebastian** `ACTIVE`

-During a Combat, Radagast may roll an additional D6 in the Duel roll, and an additional Strike if he wins, with Strength 1.
-This additional Strike cannot be modified by Might.
+This is a Unique piece of Wargear.
+During a Combat, Radagast may roll an additional D6 in his Duel Roll, and may make an additional Strike if he wins the Combat.
+This additional D6 cannot be modified by Might, and is treated as being Strength 1 when making Strikes - roll a separate dice for Sebastian to make sure.

 - **Master of Birds** `PASSIVE`

-Radagast always has Line of Sight to any point on the battlefield.
-Friendly Eagle models within 12" of Radagast gain [Resistant to Magic].
+Radagast is always assumed to have Line of Sight to anywhere on the battlefield.
+Additionally, friendly Eagle models within 12" of Radagast gain the [Resistant to Magic] special rule.

 ---